mikhel1984/ext_observer/README.md

 # ext_observer

-External torque observers for a robot manipulator
+External torque observers for a robot manipulator.

 **lib** contains C++ implementations for such observers as:
 - momentum observer